NoakLiu/SeamCarver/README.md

 However, there are several shortcomings for the seam carving because the simple energy dynamic programming function on graph pixel modeling, it will miss some special characteristics in the image etc.

-I enhance the performance of the model from the following aspects:
+This project is a package for enhancing the performance of the model from the following aspects:

 1. apply bicubic interpolation when enlarging the image
 2. use the LC algorithm to maintain the main characteristics of the image